The Explorers Essential Guide to Sequoia & Kings Canyon National Parks

-Shortly after the General Grant Tree is the Gamlin Cabin.
-Built in 1872, this cabin was used as a storehouse by the U.S. Calvary who patrolled the park at the time.
-Years later it became quarters for the first park ranger stationed there.
+Shortly after the General Grant Tree is the Gamlin Cabin, which was built in 1872 and originally used as a storehouse by the U.S. Calvary, but years later it became the quarters for the first park ranger stationed there.

-The serene Hume Lake is encircled by sprawling hills layered with pine trees.
-This is a fantastic spot for a picnic.
-The Hume Lake trail is 2.8 mile loop that features gorgeous views of the countryside and is a good fit for all skill levels.
+The serene Hume Lake, surrounded by sprawling hills and layered with pine trees, is a fantastic spot for a picnic.
+The Hume Lake trail is a 2.8-mile loop that features gorgeous views of the countryside and is a good fit for all skill levels.

 Kings Canyon Scenic Byway

-This is a 50 mile drive which we highly recommend as it takes you through some incredible stops through the park.
+This scenic byway is a 50-mile drive which we highly recommend as it takes you through some incredible stops through the park.
 One such stop is Junction View- a magnificent, panoramic view of the Middle and South Forks of Kings Canyon.
 It is simply too beautiful to pass up as you make your way through the park.

 Kings River & Zumwalt Meadow

-At the end of your trip down the Kings Canyon Scenic Byway you will reach the Kings River.
-Unlike the roaring rivers and falls, this river is actually quite calm and can be swam in if you so desire.
+At the end of your trip down the Kings Canyon Scenic Byway, you will reach the Kings River.
+Unlike the roaring rivers and falls, this river is quite calm and great for swimming in if you so desire.
 Nearby is a lush green Zumwalt meadow which is a flat 1.5-mile trail loop that takes you along the Kings River.
 The trail passes the steep granite walls of the canyon and includes some pretty epic views along the way.

 These are just some of our favorite stops in Sequoia and Kings Canyon National Parks.
 We also recommend stopping by visitor centers for recommendations from park rangers that suit you and your fellow travelers.